haritchhabra/Open-Number-Plate-Recognition/README.md

 ### Selected Backend: PaddleOCR PP-OCRv4

-PaddleOCR's 2D attention-based architecture handles both single-line and dual-line plate formats without requiring per-format model routing, outperforming LPRNet and EasyOCR across both formats on the Indian plate test set.
+PaddleOCR's 2D attention-based architecture handles both single line and dual-line plate formats without requiring per format model routing, outperforming LPRNet and EasyOCR across both formats on the Indian plate test set.

 **Why LPRNet cannot natively handle dual-line plates:**
 LPRNet uses a CTC (Connectionist Temporal Classification) decoder that treats the entire input as a single left-to-right character sequence.
 It has no concept of row structure.
-Feeding a dual-line HSRP plate to LPRNet produces garbled output regardless of resolution, because the CTC alignment conflates characters from both rows into a single disordered sequence.
+Feeding a dual line HSRP plate to LPRNet produces garbled output regardless of resolution, because the CTC alignment conflates characters from both rows into a single disordered sequence.
 LPRNet requires the dual-line